hazevedosa/bidirectional-trust/README.md

 ## Dataset

-The Raw dataset is found in `data/RawData.xlsx`.
-This dataset is processed with the genDataset.m MATLAB script, as in the Instructions below.
+The raw dataset is found in `data/RawData.xlsx`.
+This dataset is processed with the `genDataset.m` MATLAB script, as in the **Instructions** below.

 ## Software